-- when to publish – do people need this information now to prepare for the end of the transition period?
+- when to publish – do people need this information now?

-- what words are understood by users – are these different from words civil servants use?
+- what words are understood by businesspeople – are these different from words the rest of us use?

-- how to ‘tag’ the information so that it can surface it where it’s needed for specific audiences, such as in personalised content, or for the right systems.
+- how to ‘tag’ the information so that it can surface it where it’s needed for specific audiences, such as in more personalised content or for specific digital services

-Doing research with users helps us work out the answer to these questions.
+Working with the other User-Centred-Design professions (User Research and Design) helps us work out the answer to these questions.